HjalteTagmose/AsyncEvent/README.md

-If you æike this plugin, you can support me, by buying it on the Asset Store: https://assetstore.unity.com/packages/add-ons/asyncevent-241378
+If you like this plugin, please support me, by buying it on the Asset Store: https://assetstore.unity.com/packages/add-ons/asyncevent-241378

 # AsyncEvent